mediocregopher/gobdns/README.md

 `master-addr` can be set to point to the REST interface of another running gobdns instance, and every 5 seconds will pull the full list of entries from that instance and overwrite the current list.

-## TODO

-* consolidate some duplicated code in persist and repl